 - the person is eligible for CHC consideration at a full MDT.

-Health will fund the placement for up to four weeks until a decision is made regarding eligibility for CHC.
+Health will fund the placement for up to eight weeks minimum until a decision is made regarding eligibility for CHC.
 It is important the patient is aware that if they are not eligible for CHC funding they may not be able to stay in the placement following assessment, and if they are assessed as needing a placement they will need to contribute towards the cost of their care (including selling their home if necessary).